Access to Information Act: relevant provisions

 Subsection 69(1): Cabinet confidences

-Under subsection 69(1), the right to access records under Part 1 of the Access to Information Act does not apply to confidences of the Queen’s Privy Council for Canada (Cabinet confidences) (for example, memoranda to Cabinet, discussion papers presenting background explanations, analyses of problems or policy options for consideration by the Cabinet in making decisions, and draft legislation, as set out in paragraphs 69(1)(a) to (g)).
+Under subsection 69(1), the right to access records under Part 1 of the Access to Information Act does not apply to confidences of the King’s Privy Council for Canada (Cabinet confidences) (for example, memoranda to Cabinet, discussion papers presenting background explanations, analyses of problems or policy options for consideration by the Cabinet in making decisions, and draft legislation, as set out in paragraphs 69(1)(a) to (g)).

 However, under subsection 69(3), the right to access records does apply to Cabinet confidences that are more than 20 years old and to discussion papers when the decisions to which they relate have been made public or, when they have not, four years have passed since the decisions were made.